Approved practice settings

-Approved practice settings are UK organisations that have systems in place to:
+Approved practice settings are organisations that:

 - provide doctors with appropriate supervision and regular appraisal

 - support the provision of relevant training and continuing professional development